Recent Searches

 Required Courses:

-Course Description: Film 2759G will offer a comprehensive yet selective overview of the history of cinema, integrating the basic tools for analyzing film as art.
-It will examine how the uses of camera, editing, lighting, sound, and acting contribute to the construction of meaning for various audiences, as well as consider how meaning is filtered through various cultural contexts.
-WI.
-This course fulfills the Cultural Diversity and Fine Arts requirements for General Education.
+The course offers a comprehensive yet selective overview of the history of cinema, integrating the basic tools for analyzing film as art.
+It will examine how the uses of camera, editing, lighting, sound, and acting contribute to the construction of meaning for audiences, as well as consider how meaning is filtered through various cultural contexts.
+WI Credits: 3.
+Online.
+May 19 - Jun 14, 2025

 Elective Courses: